Sole Proprietorship Documents: Everything You Need to Know

 You don't have to take any legal or formal steps to start a business that will operate as a sole proprietorship.
 There are no local, state, or federal requirements that apply to starting a sole proprietorship.
 However, some municipalities and cities do require business owners to obtain any necessary licenses or register the company.

 If you need help with sole proprietorship documents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.